A relative Yau-Tian-Donaldson conjecture and stability thresholds: Introduction

 \subsection{Acknowledgements.}

 The author is supported by a postdoctoral grant from the Knut and Alice Wallenberg foundation.
 The author thanks Dervan and Reboulet for interesting discussions, comments and for sharing their work.
 He wants to thank Reboulet for also suggesting to prove the openness of $\bDiv^{UD}(X)$.
-In addition, the author thanks Vincent Guedj and Chung-Ming Pan for helpful remarks.
+In addition, the author thanks Vincent Guedj and Chung-Ming Pan for helpful remarks, and Sébastien Boucksom to have pointed him a mistake in the previous version.